-The Pooled Revenue declines for Jack Astor's are a result of SSS(1) declines in Q4 2020 and Fiscal 2020, and of the closure of a Jack Astor's restaurant in Calgary during Fiscal 2020.
+The Pooled Revenue declines for Jack Astor's are a result of SSS(1) declines in Q1 2021, and of the closure of a Jack Astor's restaurant in Calgary during Q3 2020.

-Pooled Revenue from Scaddabush for Q4 2020 and Fiscal 2020 includes nine Scaddabush restaurants.
-The nine Scaddabush restaurants consist of:
+Pooled Revenue from Scaddabush for Q1 2021 includes ten Scaddabush restaurants.
+The Scaddabush restaurants consist of:

-- seven Scaddabush restaurants that opened as New Additional Restaurants (Yonge and Gerrard, and Front Street in downtown Toronto, and Scarborough, Oakville, Vaughan, and two in Etobicoke, Ontario), and - two Scaddabush restaurants that were converted from Alice Fazooli's restaurants (Richmond Hill and Mississauga, Ontario).
+- six Scaddabush restaurants that opened as New Additional Restaurants (Front Street in downtown Toronto, and Scarborough, Oakville, Vaughan, and two in Etobicoke, Ontario), - three Scaddabush restaurants that were converted from Alice Fazooli's restaurants (Burlington, Richmond Hill and Mississauga, Ontario), and - one Scaddabush restaurants on Yonge & Gerrard that permanently closed in Q1 2021.